 To craft an effective defense against charges, you likely need a Southern California DUI attorney to review toxicology reports, police work, and other evidence from the scene of the accident and/or arrest.
 Without an aggressive counter response to prosecutorial charges, you could face major repercussions – such as longer than necessary jail sentences, high fines and court costs, and a variety of inconveniences, such as long-term loss of your driver’s license and mandatory installation of an interlock ignition device.

-To prepare your most effective defense, get in touch with attorney Michael Kraut of Los Angeles’ Kraut Law Group.
+To prepare your most effective defense, get in touch with attorney Michael Kraut of Los Angeles’ Kraut Criminal & DUI Lawyers.
 As a Harvard Law School educated former Los Angeles Deputy District Attorney, Attorney Kraut has the credentials, experience, and personal connections you need to respond decisively and aggressively to the charges.

 If you have been arrested for a DUI in Los Angeles or you are under investigation for driving under the influence in Southern California, please contact Los Angeles criminal defense attorney Michael Kraut for 24/7 assistance by phone at (323) 464-6453 or toll free at (888) 334-6344 or online.